sourcegraph/handbook/content/engineering/deployments.md

 ### k8s.sgdev.org

 [![Build status](https://badge.buildkite.com/65c9b6f836db6d041ea29b05e7310ebb81fa36741c78f207ce.svg?branch=release)](https://buildkite.com/sourcegraph/deploy-sourcegraph-dogfood-k8s-2)

+🚨 This deployment contains private code - do not use it for demos!

 This deployment is also colloquially referred to as "dogfood", "dogfood-k8s", or just "k8s".
 It deploys the latest changes in [`deploy-sourcegraph`](https://github.com/sourcegraph/deploy-sourcegraph), and by extension, `sourcegraph/sourcegraph`, via automated updates - learn more in [deployment basics](#deployment-basics).